deepakraj-dj/aws-ec2-autoscaling-docker/README.md

 The Launch Template used in the infrastructure is created using terraform and it should be added to the ASG manually.

-## Auto Scaling Validation

-To validate the effectiveness of the auto-scaling configuration, load-testing exercises were conducted by generating sustained CPU-intensive workloads on EC2 instances.

 ### Testing Procedure

 1. Connect to a running EC2 instance via SSH.